You may wish to see two introductory pages to this section first.

 Richard Ford - A Handbook for Travellers in Spain - 1855

 The foundation of the Roman bridge is dated early Ist century AD and it was most likely part of Via Augusta, the road which linked Narbo Martius (Narbonne) in France with Gades (Cadiz).
-Its current aspect is the result of a thorough restoration in 2006-2008 which has robbed the monument of its venerable decay.
+Its current aspect is the result of a thorough restoration in 2006-2008 which has deprived the bridge of its venerable decay.

 Partially reconstructed Roman temple which was discovered in the 1950s near the Ayuntamiento (Town Hall)